UniTime/unitime-doc/instructor-detail.md

 The header of this section is the instructor's name.

 To see a detailed description of each of the fields in this section (External Id, Account Name, ...), go to the description of the [Edit Instructor](edit-instructor) screen.
+Or [Instructor Assignment Preferences](instructor-assignment-preferences) for properties related to the [Instructor Scheduling](instructor-scheduling).

+If the instructor exists in multiple departments (meaning that there is a record with the same External Id), the instructor's **Department** may appear as a drop-down for quick navigation between instructor's departments

+## Instructor Survey

+If the instructor has filled in the [Instructor Survey](instructor-survey), the departmental schedule manager will see the filled in information in this section.
+The section also automatically indicates the discrepancies between the survey and the instructor's preferences.

+If the survey has been already submitted, the **Unsubmit** button allows to un-submit the survey and let the instructor make additional changes.

+The **Copy Preferences** can be used to reset the instructor preferences to match the survey information exactly.

 ## Class Assignments